Stockton and Darlington Railway: Wear Valley Railway

-Just before the line opened on 22 July 1847, the Wear Valley Railway absorbed the Shildon Tunnel, Bishop Auckland and Weardale Railway, Weardale Extension Railway, and Wear and Derwent Railway and then the S&DR leased the Wear Valley Railway and Middlesbrough and Redcar Railways for 999 years.
-This required a payment of £47,000 each year, exceeding the SD&R's net revenue; traffic from the Derwent Iron Company was reduced during a period of financial difficulty and the Black Boy colliery switched to sending its coal to Hartlepool.
+Just before the line opened on 22 July 1847, the Wear Valley Railway absorbed the Shildon Tunnel, Bishop Auckland and Weardale Railway, Weardale Extension Railway, and Wear and Derwent Railway by the Wear Valley Railway Act 1847 (10 & 11 Vict. c. ccxcii) and then the S&DR leased the Wear Valley Railway and Middlesbrough and Redcar Railways for 999 years.
+This required a payment of £47,000 each year, exceeding the S&DR's net revenue; traffic from the Derwent Iron Company was reduced during a period of financial difficulty and the Black Boy colliery switched to sending its coal to Hartlepool.
 No dividend was paid in 1848 and the next few years; lease payments were made out of reserves.
 The S&DR announced a bill in November 1848 to permit a lease by and amalgamation with the YN&BR, but this was withdrawn after the YN&BR share price crashed and its chairman Hudson resigned after questions were raised about his share dealings.
 In 1850 the S&DR had share capital of £250,000 but owed £650,000, most of this without the authority of Parliament until 1849; the debt was converted into shares in 1851.